Probate

 There are a number of taxes that can arise during the course of administration of an estate, such as:

 - Capital Acquisitions Tax (CAT) – This is inheritance tax that applies to beneficiaries of the estate.
-Generally, each beneficiary has a tax free allowance (a ‘threshold’) and will be liable for tax on any gifts or inheritances received in excess of this amount.
+Each beneficiary has a tax-free allowance, or ‘threshold’.
+They pay tax on amounts exceeding this allowance from gifts or inheritances.

 - Probate Tax – This tax only applies to estates where the person died between 18/06/1993 and 05/12/2000.
 Therefore, it is only relevant in very limited circumstances.
 The tax is payable at a rate of 2% and certain thresholds will apply to this tax similar to CAT.

-- Capital Gains Tax – In the event that there is a non-cash asset in the estate which is sold during the administration and the asset has increased in value from the date of death to date of sale, then a CGT return may be required and any tax payable must be paid.
+- Capital Gains Tax – applies if a non-cash asset in the estate is sold during administration.
+If the asset’s value has risen from the date of death to the sale date, a CGT return might be needed.
+Any due tax must be paid.

 Cost of Probate

 The issue of costs can be a worrying one for Executors, Administrators and Beneficiaries.
 The executor/administrator has the duty to agree the costs with the solicitor.
-It is best practice that certain beneficiaries are notified of the costs payable, generally the beneficiaries of the residue or beneficiaries under the Rules of Intestacy.
+It’s best practice to notify certain beneficiaries of the costs.
+Typically, this includes residue beneficiaries or those under Intestacy Rules.

 It is important that you are able to work with a professional solicitor who will:

-- Offer fixed probate fees with no hidden costs: this is particularly important so that there is full transparency for executors/administrators and Beneficiaries regarding the applicable costs.
+- Offer fixed probate fees with no hidden costs.
+This ensures full transparency for executors, administrators, and beneficiaries regarding costs.
 A fixed cost allows everyone to budget and plan and provides peace of mind.

 - Guide you through this process without delay while avoiding queries from the Probate Office (On average we obtain grants within 4-6 months): We will advise you upfront of our requirements in order that the application can proceed quickly, efficiently and we can ensure it is comprehensively prepared,

-- Whilst ensuring you receive the best advice: Our Probate Team boast three members of the Society for Trust and Estate Planners and our Lead Probate Solicitor is also a member of Solicitors for the Elderly.
+- Our Probate Team includes three members from the Society for Trust and Estate Planners.
+Additionally, our Lead Probate Solicitor belongs to Solicitors for the Elderly.
+We ensure you receive top-notch advice.
 Let our expertise guide you through the process and make it easy for you.

 - Your initial discussion will be with our dedicated Probate Team.
 From there should you wish to proceed you will then be issued with a detailed quotation outlining the estimated costs involved.
 We provide a fixed fee, once the full estate information has been received, VAT is payable on the fixed fee at 21% and outlays apply which vary depending on the circumstances of the estate (such as Probate Office fees, which start at €100)